NCAPSA -PI SIGMa alpha award

 Nominees for the award must be faculty members from the District of Columbia, Maryland, Virginia, Pennsylvania, Delaware, or West Virginia.
 Nominees are not required to be members of NCAPSA or Pi Sigma Alpha, but nominators must be a member in good standing of at least one of those organizations.
 Self-nominations are allowed.

-The 2024 winner of the NCAPSA Pi Sigma Alpha Award for Undergraduate Mentoring is Jennifer Victor (George Mason University).
+The 2025 winner of the NCAPSA-Pi Sigma Alpha Award for Undergraduate Mentoring is Brendan Doherty (U.S. Naval Academy).

 Mark Fisher (Georgetown University) – 2023

-NCAPSA will accept nominations for the 2025 award before the annual business meeting held at APSA offices where it will be announced.
+NCAPSA will accept nominations for the 2026 award before the annual business meeting held at APSA offices where it will be announced.

-NCAPSA will accept nominations for the 2025 award before the annual business meeting held at APSA offices where it will be announced.
+NCAPSA will accept nominations for the 2026 award before the annual business meeting held at APSA offices where it will be announced.